hapax/hapax.github.io/assets/visual-qft.md

 Finally, we examined the effect of tensor factorization on the QFT, and found that it split a large regular polygon into smaller polygons spammed with "copygons".
-Heuristically, we saw that the QFT could be viewed as building the initial copygon then iteratively expanding it.
+Heuristically, we observed that the QFT builds the initial copygon then iteratively expands it.
 However, from a strict algorithmic point of view, we build a sequence of smaller polygons which we iteratively correct to get the required factors.